vicmcl/e-commerce/README.md

 ## Project Overview

 This project aims to segment customers based on their transactional data using K-Means clustering technique.
-The goal is to identify distinct customer groups with similar characteristics, preferences, and behaviors, to enable targeted marketing.
+The goal is to identify distinct customer groups with similar characteristics, preferences, and behaviors, to enable targeted marketing, improve customer satisfaction, and drive business growth.

+## Business Impact

+By understanding our customer segments, we can:

+* Increase revenue through targeted marketing and personalized experiences
+* Improve customer satisfaction and loyalty through tailored offerings and services
+* Enhance operational efficiency by optimizing resource allocation and supply chain management
+* Gain a competitive edge by identifying and capitalizing on emerging trends and opportunities

 ## Clustering